hmil/omnimock/MATCHERS.md

 match(withScore(12), { score: 12 })    // true
 ```

-If you think your matcher could be useful to other people too, please consider opening a PR to add it to the built-in matchers.
+This is how built-in matchers are actually implemented.
+If you think your matcher could be useful to other people, please consider opening a PR to add it to the built-in matchers.